ICESAT-2HackWeek/website2022/CONTRIBUTING.md

   1. "Clear all Outputs" before saving.
 This keeps the book source code small, but outputs are still built for the HTML webpage by Jupyter Book.

-## Releasing new template versions
-Before using this template for events, make a git tag and GitHub Release.
-We follow a [calendar versioning scheme](https://calver.org), so tags are a date like `2021.05.05`.
-Don't forget to update the [Changelog](./CHANGELOG.md)!